sharmarvellous/Customizing-and-Running-Nginx-in-Docker/README.md

 # Customizing and Running Nginx in Docker

 This guide demonstrates how to create, customize, and run an Nginx server using Docker.
+[Checkout the full Article on Medium](https://medium.com/@sharmarvellous/customizing-and-running-nginx-in-docker-a-step-by-step-guide-4a09332d39fb)

 ## Table of Contents
 1. [Starting with the Default Nginx Configuration](#starting-with-the-default-nginx-configuration)